Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: acknowledgement

 \section{acknowledgement}

-We thank Greg Henderson, Yuya Kusaki, Hosho Katsura, Yuji Tachikawa, and Yunqin Zheng for the helpful comments and discussions.
+We thank Greg Henderson, Kansei Inamura, Kohki Kawabata, Yuya Kusuki, Hosho Katsura, Simon Lentner, Yutaka Matsuo, Steven Simon, Yuji Tachikawa, and Yunqin Zheng for the helpful comments and discussions.
 We especially thank Hosho Katsura for sharing his knowledge of literature and notifying us of the reference \cite{Ardonne:2010hj}.
 We also thank Ken Kikuchi for helpful comments on our draft and for notifying us of related ambiguities of fermionization.
+YF thanks many interesting lectures and discussions in the three independent conferences, ``Symmetry 2024" at the United Kingdom, ``Conference on Recent Developments in Topological Quantum Field Theory" at China and ``Focus week on Non-equiribrium physics" at Japan.
+In particular, he thanks Jurgen Fuchs, Yuma Furuta, Yasuyuki Kawahigashi, Ingo Runkel, Christoph Schweigert, Kareljan Schoutens, Xiao-Gang Wen, and Masahito Yamazaki for helpful discussions on the aspects of category theory.
+This work is supported by the National Research Foundation, Singapore under the NRF fellowship award (NRF-NRFF12-2020-005).